11 civilians gunned down by security forces in Nagaland; Army says 1 soldier killed, several injured | Law-Order

 ''The security forces have suffered severe injuries in the incident including one soldier who succumbed to the injuries,'' it added.

-Chief Minister Neiphiu Rio condemned the incident and assured that it will be investigated.
+Chief Minister Neiphiu Rio condemned the incident and assured them that it will be investigated.

-''The unfortunate incident leading to killing of civilians at Oting, Mon is highly condemnable.
+''The unfortunate incident leading to the killing of civilians at Oting, Mon is highly condemnable.
 Condolences to the bereaved families & speedy recovery of those injured.
-High level SIT will investigate & justice delivered as per the law of the land.
+High-level SIT will investigate & justice delivered as per the law of the land.
 Appeal for peace from all sections,'' he tweeted.

 Deputy Chief Minister Yanthungo Patton promised that justice will be delivered.

-''Oting's (Mon) disturbing and tragic incident in which civilians were killed will be thoroughly investigated and justice will be served.
+''Otting's (Mon) disturbing and tragic incident in which civilians were killed will be thoroughly investigated and justice will be served.
 Condolences to the bereaved families and prayers for the speedy recovery of the injured.
 In the wake of the tragedy, I urge peace from everyone!'' he tweeted.
+In protest against the incident, the Eastern Nagaland People's Organisation (ENPO) urged the six tribes of the region to withdraw participation from the ongoing Hornbill Festival, which is the state's biggest tourism extravaganza.

+''While expressing deep sorrow and sadness over the indiscriminate firing by Indian security force where more than 10 daily wage laborers from Oting village were blatantly killed, the ENPO vehemently condemns the barbaric act of the security force,'' a release issued the organization said.

+The ENPO asked the six tribes to hoist black flags in their respective Morungs at Hornbill Festival venue Naga Heritage Village in Kisama near the state capital against the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)